fregu856/deeplabv3/README.md

 - $ python deeplabv3/preprocess_data.py *(Only need to this once!)*
 - $ python deeplabv3/eval_on_val.py

+- Write what the code does, what files are created etc. TODO!

 ### TODO Seq:

 - SSH into the paperspace server.